ClickCease

 2: Family History

-On both a genetic and environmental level, family history can contribute to alcoholism.
-Research has shown that the two genes ADH1B and ALDH2, which control alcohol metabolism, are key factors in developing alcoholism along with several others.
+On both genetic and environmental levels, family history can contribute to alcoholism.
+Research has shown that two genes, ADH1B and ALDH2, which control alcohol metabolism, are key factors in developing alcoholism.
+Several other genetic markers also influence risk, and studies of twins and adopted children consistently demonstrate that genetics account for roughly 50% of a person’s vulnerability to AUD.

 3: Personal Choice